What is gonorrhoea?

 Gonorrhoea can be transmitted through any sexual activity including anal, vaginal and oral sex.
 Infection of the eye can occur if you touch your own or another person’s genitals and then touch your eye without washing your hands.

-It can also be passed on to a baby during childbirth and cause infection of the eye and/or lung.
+It can also be passed on to a baby during childbirth and can cause infection of the eye and/or lung.

 When should I have a gonorrhoea test?